Gerard Mercator

 Back to people overview

-Gerard Mercator was a cartographer and geographer.
+Gerard Mercator was a cartographer, geographer and a globe and instrument maker.

-Trained under Gemma Frisius, Mercator won the patronage of Holy Roman Emperor, Charles V. His greatest contribution to the discipline of cartography was the Mercator projection.
-To escape religious persecution, he moved to Duisburg in 1552, where he continued to produce globes, instruments, and the famed Mercator Projection.
+Trained under Gemma Frisius at the University of Leuven, Mercator won the patronage of Holy Roman Emperor, Charles V. His greatest contribution to the discipline of cartography was the Mercator projection.